arm/mlia/README.md

 pip install mlia
 ```

-It is highly recommended to create a new virtual environment to install MLIA.
+It is highly recommended to create a new virtual environment for the installation.

 ## First steps